Are you looking for the most in-depth FOMO marketing guide online? If so, you’re in the right place.

 The open rate for email subject lines can depend on the industry, but the average is only about 17.92%.
 To boost this number, make sure you spend some time on your email subject lines to include clever messaging.

-Clever subject lines that trigger FOMO would include something bout limited availability or limited time.
+Clever subject lines that trigger FOMO would include something bout limited edition, limited stock, or limited time.
 Here are some examples of what you could say:

 Example #1: “John, earn 15% off today only.”